 You’ll survey the theory and application of biological techniques—based on physical principles—to understand their application in primary scientific literature.
 Methods covered include:

 - Kinetic Methods

 Lectures on each method are presented by an expert.

 This Advanced Topics course will focus on the image analysis aspects of cryo-electron microscopy (EM), including image enhancement, reconstruction, classification, and movie processing used to determine the high-resolution structure of proteins from cryo-EM images.
 The course will provide an overview of the cryo-EM structure determination pipeline, focusing primarily on the data analysis aspects of the technique and covering the full breadth of reconstruction strategies.

 Prerequisites: Students should have a background in either protein structure/molecular biology or computer vision/image processing.

 Spring Semester (alternating years with BCH 696)

-Aimed for students with some familiarity with high-resolution NMR, you will deepen your understanding of how NMR experiments actually work and be introduced to quantum mechanical tools that help explain pulse sequences.
+Aimed for students with some familiarity in high-resolution NMR, you will deepen your understanding of how NMR experiments actually work and be introduced to quantum mechanical tools that help explain pulse sequences.
 You’ll study advanced biomolecular NMR experiments that enable the structural and dynamic characterization of biomolecules.
-Roughly half the course follows online lectures that accompany the textbook, with class meetings emphasizing concepts, group discussion, and problem solving.
+Roughly half the course follows online lectures that accompany the textbook, with class meetings emphasizing concepts, group discussion, and problem-solving.
 Instructor consent is required.

 Instructor: Schumacher and Staff